 The same principles of cleansing apply.
-Think of micelles which comes from biology, as an oil-water cluster that can take in oily grime as well as water.
-Micellar water can be seen as containing these surfacants that help you remove oils in a water solution, so that you don’t need a multi-step cleansing process.
-As an additional benefit, it is gentle for the skin, unlike traditional soaps and will not sting or irritate the skin.
+Think of micelles which come from biology, as an oil-water cluster that can take in oily grime as well as water.
+Micellar water can be seen as containing these surfactants that help you remove oils in a water solution so that you don’t need a multi-step cleansing process.
+As an additional benefit, it is gentle for the skin, unlike traditional soaps, and will not sting or irritate the skin.

 Are there any scenarios where Micellar water won’t work?

-If you have extremely oily skin, thick makeup or waterproof mascara, you may require a stronger makeup remover to effectively get rid of the excess gunk.
+If you have extremely oily skin, thick makeup, or waterproof mascara, you may require a stronger makeup remover to get rid of the excess gunk effectively.
 While micellar water is generally powerful enough to remove all the dirt without being irritating, it may be lacking for removing the thickest of oil or makeup.